Desiderius of Santa Prassede

-Desiderius was a Roman Catholic Cardinal, and Cardinal-priest of the titulus of S. Prassede in Rome.
+Desiderius was a Roman Catholic cardinal, and cardinal-priest of the titular church of Santa Prassede in Rome.

 He was a Roman, according to Barbara Zenker.

-He is first noticed as a Subdeacon of the Holy Roman Church, subscribing to a papal bull, on 11 May 1112, in favor of the abbess of S. Agnes and S. Costanza outside the walls of Rome.
+He is first noticed as a Subdeacon of the Holy Roman Church, subscribing to a papal bull, on 11 May 1112, in favor of the abbess of St Agnes and St Costanza outside the walls of Rome.

 Cardinal

-He was named a cardinal-priest, probably in 1115, since he first subscribes a private document on 2 January 1116, the perpetual rent of a vineyard belonging to the church of S. Prassede.
+He was named a cardinal-priest, probably in 1115, since he first subscribes a private document on 2 January 1116, the perpetual rent of a vineyard belonging to the church of St Prassede.
 His earliest surviving papal subscription occurs on 24 May 1116, followed by signatures on 23 November, 21 December and 22 December.

 Papal election of 1118

 Pope Paschal II died in Rome on 21 January 1118.
 The meeting to elect his successor was held at the monastery of the Palladium (Santa Maria in Pallara, near the Arch of Titus and the Arch of Constantine) for reasons of security.
 Cardinal Desiderius was one of those present.
 During the enthronement ceremony, Cencius Frangipani and his supporters broke into the monastery, seized and abused the pope and others, and carried Gelasius off to one of their prisons.
 He was rescued, but, on the approach of Henry V to Rome, he fled to Gaeta.
 Desiderius is not mentioned in connection with the consecration of the new pope at Gaeta.
-Pope Gelasius was able to return to Rome in June, and, on 21 July 1118, Cardinal Desiderius sang Mass before Pope Gelasius and the cardinals in his titular church of S. Prassede.
+Pope Gelasius was able to return to Rome in June, and, on 21 July 1118, Cardinal Desiderius sang Mass before Pope Gelasius and the cardinals in his titular church of St Prassede.

 After Pope Gelasius fled Rome on 2 September 1118, Cardinal Desiderius functioned in Rome as a member of the curia, headed by the Vicar of Rome, Cardinal Petrus of Porto.
-His name appears on a curial decision with those of five other cardinals, in favor of the monastery of S. Sofia in Benevento.
+His name appears on a curial decision with those of five other cardinals, in favor of the monastery of Santa Sofia in Benevento.